mfcsorg/mfcs-js/README.md

 ### AI Response Parser (AiResponseParser)

-The `AiResponseParser` class is used to parse streaming AI responses, handle API calls and results.
-It can extract API call information from streaming data and notify external systems to execute the corresponding API calls through an event mechanism, then return the results to the AI.
+The `AiResponseParser` class is used to parse streaming AI responses, handle TOOL calls and results.
+It can extract TOOL call information from streaming data and notify external systems to execute the corresponding TOOL calls through an event mechanism, then return the results to the AI.

 #### Main Features

-1. **Parse Streaming AI Responses**: Process streaming data input in small chunks, parsing out complete API call information.
+1. **Parse Streaming AI Responses**: Process streaming data input in small chunks, parsing out complete TOOL call information.
-2. **Event Notification**: When a complete API call is parsed, notify external systems to execute the corresponding API call through events.
+2. **Event Notification**: When a complete TOOL call is parsed, notify external systems to execute the corresponding TOOL call through events.
-3. **Result Collection**: Collect all API call execution results, and return formatted results through events when all API calls are completed.
+3. **Result Collection**: Collect all TOOL call execution results, and return formatted results through events when all TOOL calls are completed.

 #### Usage